SharpRay/spark-druid-connector/README.md

 # spark-druid-connector

-A library for querying Druid data sources with Apache Spark which based on project https://github.com/SparklineData/spark-druid-olap
+A library for querying Druid data sources with Apache Spark.
 # Compatability

 This libaray is compatable with Spark-2.x and Druid-0.9.0+